FINDING YOUR FLOW TOOLKIT

 2. The person who is focused on winning?

-3. The person who is focused is on the basket?
+3. The person who is focused on the basket?

 Consider the attention of each scenario.
-The first—past; the second
+The first—past; the second—future; the third—present.

 From this place come the true personal victories—ones that do not rely on the outside world for validation or accolades.
 Instead, the greater gift will be yours—the one that comes when you are able to engage yourself fully and completely—knowing the joy of personal excellence that comes from giving yourself the gift of full engagement and authentic personal expression.

 Before an important Moment of Performance this week ask yourself these questions:

 - What will most likely happen if I focus too much on the past or the future while trying to execute my performance?